Skip to content

 Name Type Description

-required format of the output bounding box.
+Required format of the output bounding boxes.
 Should be 'coco', 'pascal_voc' or 'yolo'.

 check_validity bool